emalandrak28/RAS-monitoring/README.md

 3. Data Collection: Each sensor is read multiple times, and a filtered average is computed.
 4. Data Transmission: The filtered data is published to ThingsBoard and logged to the CSV file.
 5. Alert Check: Values are checked against thresholds.
 Alerts are sent immediately if needed.
-6. Wait: The method schedules itself to run again after a 10-minute (`PUBLISH_INTERVAL`) sleep.
+6. Wait: The method schedules itself to run again after a 10-minute sleep.
 7. Termination: If a keyboard interrupt (Ctrl+C) or error occurs, the loop is stopped, and resources are cleaned up gracefully.
+The system closes if UPS battery falls under 10%.

  5. Configuration and Constants

-The script is highly configurable through constants defined at the top:
+The script is highly configurable through constants defined at files RAS.env and config.yaml
 -   Cloud Settings: ThingsBoard host, topic, and device access tokens.
 -   Alerting Settings: Pushover API keys and user key.
 -   Timing: Interval between readings (`PUBLISH_INTERVAL`).